Russian police detain gay rights activists at May Day march

-MOSCOW Russian police arrested about 20 gay-rights protesters demonstrating on Monday in St Petersburg against the treatment of homosexuals in the southern Chechnya republic, one of the detained activists told Reuters.
+MOSCOW (Reuters) - Russian police arrested about 20 gay-rights protesters demonstrating on Monday in St Petersburg against the treatment of homosexuals in the southern Chechnya republic, one of the detained activists told Reuters.

 A Reuters cameraman saw police bundling several gay rights activists into police cars at one location.
 The human rights group OVD-Info human, which monitors police arrests, said about 17 had been detained.